 A divorce will not directly affect your credit score because the marital status of the person isn’t a factor for evaluating your credit score.
-The problem arises after the divorce due to debts incurred by both partners, division of financial responsibilities, split family income, and other financial issues.
+The problem arises after the divorce due to debts incurred by both partners, the division of financial responsibilities, split family income, and other financial issues.

 These post-effects could damage your credit score because of the need to pay off debts incurred by both parties and financial strain.